PinNaCode/magiskboot_build/README.md

 pacboy -S --needed {xz,lz4,bzip2,zlib,pkgconf,clang,lld,cmake,libc++,ninja,rust}:p
 ````

+If you are cross-compiling and using vcpkg to manage the dependencies, please make sure CMake variable `MINGW` is set to `TRUE` during configuring.

 There is also an old MinGW port, it works great:

 [svoboda18/magiskboot](https://github.com/svoboda18/magiskboot.git): a dirty Windows port with custom GNU Make based build system